garrettcorn/gatsby-starter-netlify-cms/src/pages/index.md

 subheading: Full-stack web engineer
 mainpitch:
   title: Learn, Build, Apply
-  description: I have a passion for technology.
-I love to engineer optimal
-    solutions using the latest cutting edge technology and recommendations.
-description: I'm currently interested and exploring JAMSTACK.
-This site is built on a JAMSTACK, GatsbyJS front-end, Golang back-end (serverless functions).
-  It is easy to go from an idea to live on the web when utilizing a JAMSTACK.
-I really enjoy the experience as a developer who doesn't want to be spending a lot of time messing with server or container configs, security certificates, and other task that are eliminated when utilizing a JAMSTACK.
-  It is fast to develop in, performant, and very flexible once you learn the newaunces.
+  description: Technology is my passion.
+I thrive on logically engineering optimal solutions by incorporating cutting edge technology.
+description: I am currently exploring the application of JAMSTACK.
+This site is built using JAMSTACK, GatsbyJS for the front-end, and serverless functions using Golang for the back-end.
+Utilizing JAMSTACK developers can efficiently bring ideas to life.
+As a developer, I appreciate spending less time with server configurations, security certificates, and other tasks that are mostly eliminated.
+JAMSTACK yields speedy development, excellent performance, and is quite flexible once you learn the mechanics.
 intro:
   blurbs:
     - image: /img/gatsbyjs.png
-      text: Gatsby is a free and open source framework based on React that helps developers build blazing fast websites and apps
+      text: Gatsby is a free and open source framework based on React that helps developers build blazing fast websites and apps.
     - image: /img/gopher.png
       text: Go is a statically typed, compiled programming language designed at Google by Robert Griesemer, Rob Pike, and Ken Thompson.
 Go is syntactically